jotinha/datasciencecoursera/getting-and-cleaning-data/proj/README.md

 ## Data Set Information

 This dataset describes accelerometer and gyroscope signal readings from a group of 30 volunteers performing six different activities.
 The original complete dataset can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-Technical details on the measured signal and feature construction are also given in that reference.
+Technical details on the measured signals and feature construction are also given in that reference.

-This repository generates [tidy data](https://github.com/jotinha/datasharing)) with a subset of the original features.
+This repository generates [tidy data](https://github.com/jotinha/datasharing) with a subset of the original features.

 ## Running